-Minimax
+Minimax Algorithm

 - 1. Generate the complete game tree using depth-first search (we do not need the full tree in memory!) - 2.
 Apply the utility function to each terminal state. - 3.
-Beginning with the terminal states, determine the utility of the predecessor nodes as follows: - Node is a MIN-node Value is the minimum of the child nodes - Node is a MAX-node Value is the maximum of the child nodes - From the initial state (root of the game tree), MAX chooses the move that leads to the highest value (minimax decision).
+Beginning with the terminal states, determine the utility of the predecessor nodes as follows: - Predecessor node is a MIN-node Value is the minimum of its child nodes - Predecessor node is a MAX-node: Value is the maximum of its child nodes - From the initial state (root of the game tree), MAX chooses the move that leads to the highest value (minimax decision).